medvidekPanda/MeshCore/docs/custom_features.md

    ```

    Device will automatically enter light sleep after 5 seconds of inactivity and wake up on incoming packets.

+   **Note**: If USB is connected, device will stay awake and not enter light sleep, allowing you to connect via USB from PC even after hard reset.

 ### Technical Details